Protections at work

 Example: Adverse action

-Greg has lodged a complaint against his employer to the Fair Work Ombudsman because he doesn’t think he’s getting the correct pay.
-Once his employer finds out about the complaint, Greg is demoted and has his duties substantially changed.
+Greg has lodged a request for assistance with the Fair Work Ombudsman because he doesn’t think he’s getting the correct pay.
+Once his employer finds out about the request for assistance, Greg is demoted and has his duties substantially changed.
 This is adverse action against Greg because he used his right to ask about his pay.
 It is unlawful.

 Back to top